stride3d/stride-docs/en/manual/files-and-folders/external-packages/using-nuget-packages.md

 Nuget packages are hosted on [nuget.org](https://nuget.org). **You can use this website in order to search for a Nuget package**.

-Alternatively, check if your IDE of choice has a built-in browser of it's own.
+Alternatively, check if your IDE of choice has a built-in browser of it's own (like Visual Studio).

 ## Adding a Nuget package as a dependency

 > [!NOTE]
-> Currently, you cannot do this using Game Studio.
+> Currently, you cannot do this using **Game Studio**.

 ### [Visual Studio](#tab/add-visual-studio)